 Requests for Refunds

 If you believe that you have been billed incorrectly for the Sewer Service Charge, you may request a refund within 3 years of the date of the charge in question.
-View the refund request form.
+View the refund request form by clicking the link.